Cr4ckC4t/game-of-life-mpi/README.md

 A distributed-computing version of the classic "Game of Life" using the Message Passing Interface (MPI) on Linux.
 The code includes a stub for leveraging a Pi Cluster to draw the game on 8x8 Led Pi HATs.

 The code is commented and includes additional information on how to use, compile and modify the program.
-The program features no command line parameters but can be configured to some extend via the `#define`s in the beginning.
+The program features no command line parameters but can be configured to some extent via the `#define`s in the beginning.

 ## Why?